 And the Minister has done so, by way of the Public Entertainments and Meetings (Specified Arts Entertainment) (Exemption) Order 2005.
 This Order exempts specified arts entertainment from the provisions of the Public Entertainments Act, and specified arts entertainment includes displays or exhibitions of art objects.

 What are the conditions or restrictions for an exemption?
 Well, the specified art shall include nothing of a religious nature, nothing which denigrates any race or religion or is likely to cause feelings of enmity, ill-will or hostility between racial or religious groups.
 Also, no violent, lewd or obscene act, song, remark, message, display or exhibit shall be made, performed or included in the arts entertainment.
 No transvestite performance.
 No contravention of other law.
 If another approval (outside the Public Entertainments Act) is required, it has to be obtained duly.
 The gold foil complied with all that.
-I’ll deal with religion in more detail below.
+I’ll deal with the religion bit in more detail below.

 Additional noteworthy conditions for outdoor arts entertainment are: nothing political, which the golden flags weren’t.
 Noise mitigation and certain hours of activity time, to ensure people’s peace at night and in the morning.
 Not well applicable to hanging flags.